grip-on-software/data-gathering/README.md

 There are also a few tools for inspecting data or setting up sources:

-- `scraper/hqlib_targets.py`: Extract default metric norms from the quality reporting library repository.
+- `scraper/hqlib_targets.py`: Extract default metric norms from the outdated Quality report library repository.
+- `maintenance/import_bigboat_status.py`: Import line-delimited JSON status
+  information dumps into a database.
-- `init_gitlab.py`: Set up repositories for filtered or archived source code.
+- `maintenance/init_gitlab.py`: Set up repositories for filtered or archived source code.
-- `retrieve_salts.py`: Retrieve project salts from the database.
+- `maintenance/retrieve_salts.py`: Retrieve project salts from the database.
-- `update_jira_mails.py`: Update email addresses in legacy dropin developer data from Jira.
+- `maintenance/update_jira_mails.py`: Update email addresses in legacy dropin developer data from Jira.
+- `maintenance/filter-sourcecode.sh`: Retrieve and filter source code repositories of a project so that it is unintelligible but can still be used for code size metrics.

 All of these scripts and tools make use of the `gatherer` library, contained within this repository, which supplies abstracted and standardized access to